Is this an emergency or occurring now? If the answer is yes, Dial 9-1-1 or call (303) 651-8501.

 Types Of Reports Generated

 2. CRIME REPORT - A "crime report" is the formal filing of a crime.
 Crime reports can only be filed online by the victim of the crime and only if the incident meets the criteria listed above under " Criteria for Submitting an Online Crime Report".
-In the absence of suspect(s) or evidence of the crime being reported, which are both part of the criteria for online reporting, the incident will not be assigned for investigation.
-Should additional investigative information surface, this case could be reopened.
+In the absence of suspect(s) or evidence pertaining to the crime being reported, which are both part of the criteria for online reporting, the incident will not be assigned for investigation.
+Should additional investigative information surface, the case could be reopened.

 Selecting An Online Report Category Which Meets Criteria Outlined Above